Worldwide Guide to Women in Leadership

 2007 Minister for the Francophonie

-Conservative MP from 2006 and she is Minister in the Ministry of Foreign Affairs and International Trade. (b.
+Conservative MP 2006-11 and she was Minister in the Ministry of Foreign Affairs and International Trade. (b.
 1960-).

 2006-07 Minister of Environment Rona Ambrose